-Work is ongoing to capture greater detail of emissions, as we continue to improve our understanding and accuracy around Scope 3 emissions, however in the context of Abraj's overall emissions the screening process suggests that the Scope 3 categories not captured in 2021 and 2022 are not material (at a 5% threshold).
+Work is ongoing to capture greater detail of emissions, as we continue to improve our understanding and accuracy around Scope 3 emissions, however in the context of Abraj's overall emissions the screening process suggests that the Scope 3 categories not captured in 2023 and 2024 are either not material or consistorial a small percentage of our emissions.

-One notable influence on our Scope 3 emissions were the emissions from the production and manufacture of six new drilling rigs and associated equipment in 2021 (capital goods).
+One notable influence on our Scope 3 emissions were the emissions from the production and manufacture of two new drilling rigs and associated equipment in 2023 (capital goods).
 While these do not occur on an annual basis, there will be periodic purchases of rigs as the company continues to grow.
-In 2021 there were nearly 6,000 tonnes of CO2e emissions due to the purchase of rigs.
-In 2022, there were no Capital Goods emissions because Abraj did not purchase any significant capital equipment such as rigs.
+In 2023 there were nearly 9287 tonnes of CO2e emissions due to the purchase of rigs.
+In 2024, there were no Capital Goods emissions because Abraj did not purchase any significant capital equipment such as rigs.

-Scope 3 Emissions by Material Category 2021 and 2022
+Scope 3 Emissions by Material Category 2023 and 2024